msnizami/suffian-profile/content/post/getting-started/index.md

 ---
-title: Welcome to Muhammad Suffian's posts page
+title: Welcome on our posts
 subtitle: This page is under construction of different posts. stay tuned for the interesting posts on technology and life.

 # Summary for listings and search engines